special projects & events

 During the summer months, our worship music leadership mode is more informal.
 Join the choral fun on a week-to-week basis.
 Rehearsals are Sunday mornings before the 10am worship service.

 Hennepin Chime plays handbells monthly in worship.
 The Chime also performs at concerts, festivals, on Christmas Eve and other special days.
 Membership is by audition as openings occur.

-The Copper Street Brass Quintet has been with HAUMC since the fall of 2008, making Hennepin Church their home base for rehearsals, office space, worship and concerts.
+The Copper Street Brass Quintet has been with us since the fall of 2008, making Hennepin Avenue United Methodist Church their home base for rehearsals, office space, worship, and concerts.
 The quintet plays in schools, churches, and concert halls in the Twin Cities and beyond.
-They play in worship services, giving preludes and postludes, leading hymns, and accompanying anthems.
-Learn more on their website.
+They play in worship services–giving preludes and postludes, leading hymns, and accompanying anthems.

-Bells of the Lakes is a community handbell ensemble that began as an outreach of Hennepin’s music ministry.
+Bells of the Lakes is a community handbell ensemble that began as an outreach of Hennepin Avenue UMC’s music ministry.
 Made up of highly experienced handbell musicians, they play concerts locally and across the region.
 Additionally, they sponsor educational events for other ringers and directors.
-Learn more on their website.